 Defenses Against a Criminal Charge

 Below is a brief list of available defenses for fighting a witness tampering charge:

-- Truth Seeking: If the intent of the accused's conduct was to encourage or cause the witness to testify truthfully, and the conduct toward the witness was lawful, then the accused did not engage in an unlawful act.
+- Truth Seeking: If the defendant's conduct intended to encourage or cause the witness to testify truthfully, and the behavior toward the witness was lawful, then the accused can claim they did not commit a crime.